nodejitsu/handbook/book.md

 ![](https://github.com/nodejitsu/jitsu/raw/master/assets/jitsu.png)

 After installation, run the `jitsu` command from your command line.
-Since it's your first time using jitsu, you will be prompted to login with an existing account or to create a new account.
+Since it's your first time using jitsu, you will be prompted to log in with an existing account or to create a new account.

 ![](https://github.com/nodejitsu/jitsu/raw/master/assets/login.png)